InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 In the first phase,
-the congregation divides into two groups corresponding to their natures, forming circle in parallel, holding hands within their circles and repeating the prayer in unison.
+the congregation divides into two groups corresponding to their natures, forming circles in parallel, holding hands within their circles, with the circles meeting at a single point and repeating the prayer in unison.

 In the second phase,